EGY.COM - HISTORICA

 Even before war broke out, Egypt was in excellent economic health when compared to the here and now.
 None of those present-day deficits inflation, disguised employment, recessions, depressions etc. As for corruption, it existed then as it does today; some things simply won't go despite loud claims to the contrary.
 The principal malaise however, continued to be Britain's unwelcome presence in Egypt epitomized by its overbearing and disliked ambassador, Sir Miles Lampson.

 The bullying Lampson aside, Egypt in 1939 was on the threshold of an economic boom as hundreds of thousands of Allied military troops spent what time they had and what little money they received in the souks and bazaars.
 In fact, W.W.II was responsible for Egypt's first modern tourist boom.
-On the other hand, raw material shortages, rationing and lack of imported material gave the much needed impetus to Egypt's fledgling industry as the rising demand for its traditional agricultural staples soared to stratospheric heights.
-The combination of both factors, created instant fortunes compounded by a healing trickle effect as money made its way from the businessmen and compradores to the disfavored urban classes.
+On the other hand, raw material shortages, rationing and lack of imported material gave a much needed impetus to Egypt's fledgling industry.
+A rising demand for its traditional agricultural staples soared to stratospheric heights.
+The combination of both factors, created instant fortunes compounded by a healing trickle effect as money made its way from businessmen and compradores to the disfavored urban classes.

 As usual in such circumstances, newly acquired wealth was already being flaunted.
 Hard to believe that only half a century Cairo was a prosperous cosmopolitan hub and Alexandria one of the Mediterranean's most thriving ports.
 Equally hard to imagine is that the populations of these two urban centers were in proportion to their physical size so that pedestrians could actually enjoy walking down the shaded boulevards!